YesterdaysCoffee/TrideX_17/README.md

 - Trident's original Z-drive fits fine, use the original Trident skirts and electronic bay assembly.
 - Conversion of a Trident to TrideX-17 has been done.
 I don't know if the same build plate was used but I'd suggest using a smaller build plate.
 - Extra width gives enough space for the idle toolhead to park out if the way.
-- Extra depth is needed for the wider X/Y drive and any additional accessories you will use back there.
+- Extra depth is needed for the wider X/Y drive assembly and any additional accessories you will use back there.

 In truth any size can be built, it's the skirts which limit frame size options.
 Be aware with a very long X-gantry might be problematic.